Mindjet/Training/github-api.md

 #Github-Api

-This post introduces how to use [`Github-api`](https://developer.github.com/v3/) and how to fetch data with [`Okhttp`](https://github.com/square/okhttp), decode data in json with [`Gson`](https://github.com/google/gson)and display items with [`RecyclerView`](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.html).
+This post introduces how to use [`Github-Api`](https://developer.github.com/v3/) and how to fetch data with [`Okhttp`](https://github.com/square/okhttp), decode data in json with [`Gson`](https://github.com/google/gson)and display items with [`RecyclerView`](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.html).

 And oh, of course all I do is based on `Android`.

 ## Fetch data
-With `Github-Api`, it's simple to get information from [github](https://github.com).
+With `Github-Api`, it's simple to get information from [Github.com](https://github.com).
 Here I fetch profile of my github account, and information of all my repos.

-Using `OkHttp` makes it much easier.

 By [this guide](https://developer.github.com/v3/repos/#list-user-repositories), we know that using:

  ```
 GET https://api.github.com/users/:username/repos
  ```
 can list someone's repos.

+Using `OkHttp` makes it much easier.
 The code fragment below is what I do with `OkHttp` to get results:

 ```Java
 private final String REPO_USER_PREFIX = "https://api.github.com/users/";